Blythswood Square Hotel

 Lively bar and dining scene

-To start planning your vacation to Blythswood Square Hotel
+Call us on to start planning your vacation to Blythswood Square Hotel or take a look at our itineraries to Edinburgh the Lowlands

 Commanding one entire side of a verdant Georgian square in one of Glasgow's most prestigious addresses, Blythswood Square Hotel is a member of The Town House Collection of luxury boutique hotels in Scotland.
 Following a major refurbishment, the hotel retains many original architectural features from the days when it was HQ of the Royal Scottish Automobile Club, while still managing to be simultaneously modern and glamorous.
 Avant-garde art on the walls and a very busy bar that is popular with Glasgow's movers and shakers are all part of its glamorous atmosphere.